usaid-cs/yesterday-i-learned/linux.md

 1. And then there's [this](http://stackoverflow.com/a/876242/1558430), for *appending* both stdout (1) and stderr (2) to the same file: `cmd >> file.txt 2> &1` (send output to file.txt, then also send errors to wherever the output is going)
 1. [Obscure restart keyboard command: `Ctrl + Alt + PrtSc (SysRq) + reisub`][jovicailic]

-    * R: Switch the keyboard from raw mode to XLATE mode
+    * R: Switch the keyboard from raw mode to [XLATE mode](https://unix.stackexchange.com/questions/16530/what-is-raw-keyboard-mode) ("translate", i.e. not raw)
     * E: Send the SIGTERM signal to all processes except init
     * I: Send the SIGKILL signal to all processes except init
     * S: Sync all mounted filesystems